Just like rats, mice are another type of stubborn rodents that can easily invade your home and destroy your property.

 Mice climb slowly, especially if there is not enough texture to grip onto.
 For instance, mice will climb walls very tentatively!

-Can mice climb, yes they can!
+Can mice climb?
+Yes, mice can climb easily!
 There is a lot of knowledge investment you will have to do before you can completely get rid of mice.
 You need to learn what mice can and cannot do.
-Here, we went through a list of objects that mice can climb.
+Here, we went through a list of objects that mice have no trouble climbing.
 Basically, it is anything with a rough surface!

 In as much as this surface guide for mice is a great way to start, you also need to know which traps work for mice.